ht0324/ht0324.github.io/_pages/about.md

 I have also studied at the [University of Texas at Austin](https://www.utexas.edu/) as an exchange student for a year.
 I really had a great time there, and I had a privilege to work with [Prof. Radu Marculescu](https://radum.ece.utexas.edu/people/) at [UT Austin Systems Level Design](https://radum.ece.utexas.edu/) during my stay.
 Currently, my research interests are in the area of Natural Language Processing and Artificial General Intelligence.

-Other than that, I greatly enjoy watching movies, listening to music, and reading books.
+Other than that, I greatly enjoy watching science fiction movies, listening to music, and reading books(also sci-fi!).
 I also like to daydream about the future of humanity and the universe.